-Surrounded by mountains – the Upper Atlas to the north and east and the Anti-Atlas range to the south – Taroudant lies at the centre of a fertile valley.
+Surrounded by mountains – the High Atlas to the north and east and the Anti-Atlas range to the south – Taroudant also lies at the centre of a fertile valley.
 Perched on a rocky outcrop 30km to the south east, the village of Tiout looks over a palm grove which is reminiscent of the one in Marrakech.
 From the top of this outcrop, there is an exceptional view over the Upper Atlas and the Souss valley.
 Fernandel filmed Ali Baba and the Forty Thieves in this palm grove in 1954.

 In our opinion, Taroudant is one of the most beautiful cities in Morocco, the people are friendly and there is a lot to see including the fascinating Berber souk.
 Being a walled city you enter via one of five main gates (although there are a few newer gates to help ease the traffic), the main sights of the city are the market place, the tanneries and the main squares - Assarag and Tameklalt.

 The Dar Zitoune is a high quality small hotel located 3 kms outside Taroudant.
 Its rooms are scattered around a wonderful garden of orange trees and it boasts a large swimming pool.